jmhutchison/QGIS-Training-Manual/basic_map/symbology.rst

 |moderate| |TY|
 -------------------------------------------------------------------------------

-* Create a simple, but not distracting texture for the :guilabel:`rural` layer using the methods above.
+* Create a simple, but not distracting texture for the :guilabel:`forest` layer using the methods above.

 :ref:`Check your results <symbology-layers-1>`